leswright1977/PySpectrometer/README.md

 ***Example Spectra***

-Here is an example of the spectra of a fluorescent bulb.
+Here is an example of the spectrum of a fluorescent bulb.
 The peaks at 405,435,545,650 are Mercury, Europium (one of the lamp phosphors) is visible at ~610nm.

 ![Screenshot](media/fluorescent.png)

 Measuring the wavelength of a cheap red laser pointer (661nm)

 ![Screenshot](media/pointer.png)

 Measuring the wavelength of a cheap violet Laser pointer, note the strong fluorescence from the paper!
 Paper is optically brightened with a fluorescent dyes, most likely Coumarin.

 ![Screenshot](media/uv.png)

-The spectra of Daylight (pointed out of the window at a blue sky)
+The spectrum of Daylight (pointed out of the window at a blue sky)

 ![Screenshot](media/daylight.png)

-The spectra of of a Helium-Neon Discharge
+The spectrum of of a Helium-Neon Discharge.

 ![Screenshot](media/henespectrum.png)